niiicolai/med3-miniproject-client/README.md

 # med3-miniproject-client

 This repository contains the code for the client for the mini-project.
 The goal of this specific mini-project is to build a real-time server supporting 3+ clients that can communicate with each other.
 The client should be able to create, join, find, and close a lobby.
-A lobby represents a broadcast room for a specific group of clients, and a client may therefore only be able to communicate with other clients in the same lobby. <br/>
+A lobby represents a broadcast room for a specific group of clients, and a client may therefore only be able to communicate with other clients in the same lobby.
+This repository is developed by [Martin Moeskjaer](https://github.com/Rezeth), [Anne Sophia Sachi Yhlen](https://github.com/annesophiayhlen), and [Nicolai Berg Andersen](https://github.com/niiicolai). <br/>

 **Use the links below to read information about the server and the client for this project.**